10 Worst States For Retirees In The United States

 If you’re looking for financial stability and mild weather, New Jersey should be at the bottom of your retirement list.

-New York: High Cost of Living and Harsh Winters
+New York: High Cost of Living and Harsh Winters Is One Of The Worst States

 State taxes are among the highest in the country, and housing prices are steep.
-Even upstate regions, which are more affordable, face long, frigid winters that can be challenging for you as an older adult.
+Even upstate regions, which are more affordable, face long, frigid winters.
+These winters can be challenging for you as an older adult.
 If you are seeking an affordable and comfortable retirement, New York will pose several obstacles for you.

 California: Sky-High Costs and Traffic Congestion

-California might be known for its stunning beaches and pleasant climate, but it’s also one of the worst states for you to retire in due to its sky-high living expenses.
-Housing costs in cities like San Francisco and Los Angeles are astronomical, and even everyday expenses like groceries and utilities are significantly above the national average.
+California might be known for its stunning beaches and pleasant climate.
+However, it’s also one of the worst states for you to retire in due to its sky-high living expenses.

 Connecticut: Heavy Tax Burden and High Living Costs